Kaligraphic Print

 Foiling works best on bulkier fonts, simply because the end result can be a little tricky to read, and the bulkier it is, the clearer the words are.
 We do not recommend it for paragraphs of text, or thin lines that must be perfectly aligned.

 In mass production, things can get out of alignment by a millimeter or two quite easily, and if your line is only a millimeter wide and is out of place- this can be very obvious- while we are always watchful for when this occurs, the more margin for error in a complicated 4 step process like foiling is best.
 For example- if you have foiled lines of 0.5mm to border a black square on a white background, if the machine shifts a page 0.3mm in one direction, suddenly the border of the square is noticeably out of place.
-When this kind of mistake is made, the two printing, and one celloglazing layers that came before on this page have now gone to waste.
+When this kind of mistake is made, the two printing, and one celloglazing layer that came before on this page have now gone to waste.
 And if this happens in 1 out of 5 pages, of a 100 page order, this results in 20 wasted pages of ink and celloglaze.
 Had the border line been 1mm or 2mm thick- this slight misalignment would have caused no issues.
 So keep in mind that we require a certain amount of margin for error to avoid waste and delay in completing your order.